psychemedia/island-storynotes/odo.md

 delay to the most righteous Judge.
-At the time my father went into voluntary exile, entrusting to me the duchy of Normandy, I was a mere youth of the age of eight years, and from that time to this I have always borne tlie weight of arms.
+At the time my father went into voluntary exile, entrusting to me the duchy of Normandy, I was a mere youth of the age of eight years, and from that time to this I have always borne the weight of arms.
 I have now ruled this duchy fifty-six years,- amidst the difficulties of incessant wars.
 My own subjects have often conspired against me, and shamefully exposed me